 This certificate offered through Rackham Graduate School is designed for students already enrolled in a terminal degree program at the University of Michigan.
 The Certificate in LGBTQ Studies consists of graduate course work totaling 15 credit hours.
 The certificate, which can be combined with either a master’s or a doctoral degree, aims to:

-To find out additional information regarding the LGBTQ Studies Graduate Certificate and the requirements visit the LSA Women’s and Gender Studies website.
+Learn more about the LGBTQ studies graduate certificate and requirements on the LSA Women’s and Gender Studies website.

 You do not need to be in a specific program or major to take LGBTQ-related classes!
 At U-M, there are many classes across different subjects on queerness.
 Below are some tips for how to find classes on LGBTQ+ identities, communities, and history at U-M: